orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

   2. assemble-less
   3. grunt-contrib-watch

-I created a &#8220;app.tpl.less" file in the root of &#8220;src" directory which imports cross application environment files as well as configuration for importing all &#8220;less" from the app's common and modules directories.
+I created a "app.tpl.less" file in the root of "src" directory which imports cross application environment files as well as configuration for importing all "less" from the app's common and modules directories.

 ```typescript
 @import url('bower_components/bootstrap/less/bootstrap.less');